awsdocs/aws-java-developer-guide/doc_source/java-dg-java-env.rst

 software from http://developers.sun.com/downloads/.

 .. important:: Java version 1.6 (JS2E 6.0) did not have built-in support for SHA256-signed SSL
    certificates, which are required for all HTTPS connections with AWS after September 30, 2015.
-    For more information, see :doc:`use-sha256`.

    Java versions 1.7 or newer are packaged with updated certificates and are unaffected by this issue.

 Choosing a JVM
 ==============